Guide

 $vibedrift watch

 While the watcher is running, every time your agent edits a file, VibeDrift refreshes .vibedrift/context.md, fix-plan.md, and patterns.json so the next AI turn sees up-to-date peer context.
-Zero network calls.
-Requires a free account — watch emits full finding details continuously, same gate as the one-shot full report.
+Watch mode runs --local-only, so it makes zero network calls.
+It's a Pro feature, the watcher emits full finding details continuously.

 [04] Sign in